Connecticut

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

-Connecticut’s Property Tax Exemption protects homeowners from paying additional property taxes on the increased value that solar panels add to their home.
-When you install solar panels, your home’s assessed value typically increases, but this state tax exemption ensures you won’t pay higher property taxes on that solar-related value increase.
+Connecticut’s Property Tax Exemption for solar energy systems protects homeowners from paying additional property taxes on the increased value that solar panels add to their home.
+When you install solar panels, your home’s assessed value typically increases, but this state tax exemption ensures you won’t pay higher property taxes on that added value.

-To qualify for this exemption, you must submit an application to your local tax assessor.
-The financial benefit varies depending on your home’s increased value from solar and your local property tax rate, but it can save you hundreds of dollars annually in property taxes.
-This exemption helps make solar more affordable by eliminating the ongoing tax burden that would otherwise come with your home’s increased value from the solar installation.
+To qualify for this exemption, you must submit an application to your local tax assessor after installing your solar system.
+The financial benefit varies based on your home’s increased value from solar and your local property tax rate, but it can save you hundreds of dollars annually in property taxes.
+This exemption helps make solar more affordable by eliminating the ongoing tax burden that would otherwise come with your home’s increased value from clean energy improvements.

 Connecticut’s Residential Renewable Energy Solutions program offers 1:1 net metering for homeowners with solar panels.
-This means when your solar system produces more electricity than you use, the excess energy is sent back to the grid and you receive credits on your utility bill at the full retail rate – the same rate you pay for electricity.
-These credits can be carried over from month to month, helping offset your future electric bills.
+This means when your solar system produces more electricity than you use, the excess power flows back to the grid and you receive full retail rate credits on your utility bill.
+These credits can be carried over from month to month, helping offset your electricity costs during times when your solar panels aren’t producing enough power to meet your home’s needs.

-The financial benefits depend on when your solar system was installed.
-If you installed your system after January 1, 2022, any unused credits will roll over indefinitely until you move or close your utility account, giving you maximum value for your solar production.
-However, if your system was installed before January 1, 2022, any excess credits are settled annually in March at the utility’s avoided cost rate, which is typically lower than the retail rate.
-This program is available to customers of both Eversource and United Illuminating Company throughout Connecticut, making solar an attractive investment for homeowners looking to reduce their electricity costs while supporting clean energy.
+The financial benefit depends on when your solar system was installed.
+If you installed your system after January 1, 2022, any unused credits will roll over indefinitely until you move or close your utility account – giving you maximum flexibility to use every bit of solar energy you produce.
+However, if your system was installed before January 1, 2022, any remaining credits are settled annually in March at the utility’s avoided cost rate, which is typically lower than the retail rate.
+This program is available through both Eversource and United Illuminating Company, Connecticut’s major utilities, making solar energy more accessible and financially beneficial for homeowners across the state.

 Ready to start saving with solar?